Macartan Humphreys, Columbia University

 20 - 21 September, 2017

 One key characteristic of today’s societies is their diversity: People with different cultural, ethnical, socioeconomic, educational, occupational, political, religious, and demographic backgrounds meet and interact – sometimes voluntarily, sometimes because they have to.
-But diversity can also provide challenges for the society as a whole, for groups, and for individuals.
-Therefore, diverse societies and the challenges they face can be viewed as one of the defining issues that cuts across all social science disciplines.

 THE RESEARCH TALK